-Instead of linking to texts in the Canvas shell, I provide the citation and expect you to access materials via the PSU Library catalog (https://library.pdx.edu/).
+Instead of linking to texts in the Canvas shell, I provide the citation and expect you to access materials via the PSU Library catalog.
 (Some readings are available on the plain-old internet.)
 This may be different than your other courses and may frustrate you at first.
-However, my goal is to make you a more skilled and independent scholar: being able to find materials in the university library and seek support when you get stuck are critical skills to support your success.
+However, my goal is to make you a more skilled and self-sufficient scholar: being able to find materials in the university library and seeking support when you get stuck are critical skills to support your success.

-Your tuition contributes to paying the library's subscription fees and paying the librarians who are available to assist you 24/7-please take advantage of them!
-The Ask-a-Librarian service is available 24/7, see We will also read a variety of other things available on the internet or via the PSU library.
-If you need help locating a reading, please use the 24-hour Ask a Librarian service: https://library.pdx.edu/services/ask-a-librarian/.
+Your tuition contributes to paying the library's subscription fees and salaries the librarians who are available to assist you-please take advantage of them!
+If you need help locating a reading, please use the Ask a Librarian service that is available 24/7: https://library.pdx.edu/services/ask-a-librarian/.
 Please also support your peers who may be struggling by responding to queries in the Q & A forum in the Canvas shell.

-The course readings list is still evolving, but we will definitely read chapters from the following books:
+The course reading list may evolve, but we will definitely read chapters from the following books: